holy-jesus/HolyImageDownloader/README.md

 It is still not possible to specify image sizes, required image size, and search filters on the command line.

+By default SafeSearch set to FILTER so NSFW images wouldn't be downloaded

 ### If you want to use the module in your program:

 ```python